We are doing science for policy

 The Enlightenment recognised reason and morality as factors that shape political behaviour.
 Over time, many of these nuances have been lost.

-Enlightenment 2.0 is a JRC initiative.
 The multi-annual research programme seeks to understand the different drivers that influence political decision-making in the 21st century.

 "Understanding our political nature" is the first output from the Enlightenment 2.0 research programme.